- System Requirements

 Accessible event works by displaying supported content when that content is in focus on a presenter’s computer.
 For example, if a presenter opens a document in the Microsoft Word application, this will be displayed to all Accessible Event attendees.
 For this reason, a presenter will need to use the “screen-sharing” or “application sharing” mode within the second meeting program, such as Adobe Connect.
 This means that now, when a presenter displays a document in the Microsoft Word application for example, both meeting programs will recognize the content and display it to attendees.
 If a presenter instead chooses to conduct the meeting strictly within the meeting platform window, using Adobe Connect pods for example, Accessible Event will be unable to display the meeting content.

 To begin uploading documents for your event, first choose the event link from the Accessible Event main page.
 Next, choose the “upload documents” button.
 You will then be presented with a dialog allowing you to upload documents.
 The first field in the dialog box is an edit box, where you’ll place the path and name of the file you’d like to upload.
 If you don’t want to type this by hand, choose the “browse” button to locate your file.
 Note that the three types of supported documents for this section of the dialog are .doc, .rtf, and .html files.
-When you’ve found the file you want to upload, select it by pressing Enter.
+When you’ve found the file you want to upload, select it by pressing enter.
 Next, tab to the “upload” button and your document will be uploaded.
-If you want to display a Webpage, this option appears in the second edit box which is labeled “add a web page URL”.
-To add a Webpage, type its URL in the edit box and then activate the “add” button.
+If you want to display a web page, this option appears in the second edit box which is labeled “add a web page URL”.
+To add a web page, type its URL in the edit box and then activate the “add” button.
+Note that while PowerPoint documents are supported by Accessible Event, they cannot be used with the "upload" feature at this time.

 Once you’ve uploaded your documents, you can arrange them in the order you’d like them to be displayed during the presentation.
 To do this, locate the list box containing the names of the files you’ve just uploaded.
 This list box will appear before the options for uploading new files.
 Within this list box, you can select a file and choose the “move up” button to move the document higher in the list, the “move down” button to move the document down in the list, and the “delete” button to discard the document from the event.
 Once you have organized your documents to your satisfaction, choose the “done” link to return to the event management page.